Optimization of Tree Ensembles: Case study 1: drug design

 The last important insight from Table~\ref{table:merck_solution_methods} concerns the performance of the local search procedure.
 With regard to solution times, we can see that in some cases the total time required for the ten repetitions of the local search \emph{exceeds} the time required for split generation (see data set 1 for example).
 In addition, and more importantly, the best solution obtained by local search in each data set is highly suboptimal, as evidenced by the high values of $G_{LS}$.
 In the best case (data set 8), $G_{LS}$ is about 5\%, whereas in the worst case (data set 13), $G_{LS}$ is as high as 26\%.
-The main message of these results is that heuristic approaches are simply not enough for this problem: our approaches, which are provably optimal and based on mixed-integer optimization, deliver significantly better solutions.
+These results suggest that local search is not adequate for this problem: our approaches, which are provably optimal and based on mixed-integer optimization, deliver significantly better solutions.